 Government & Defense

-Qubitekk offers new solutions – powered by quantum technology – that will be critical to maintaining U.S. scientific and military dominance.
-Leveraging patented and proprietary quantum technology, Qubitekk works closely with U.S. energy and defense agencies to develop new solutions to existing and emerging threats.
-Qubitekk’s development of quantum solutions for securing communications over untrusted networks, quantum systems for ensuring the reliability of the electrical grid, and enhancing satellite and drone capabilities with new quantum devices are all part of Qubitekk’s commitment to supporting the U.S. energy and defense-related technology roadmaps.
+Qubitekk offers new solutions – powered by quantum technology – critical to maintaining U.S. scientific and military dominance.
+Leveraging patented and proprietary quantum technology, Qubitekk works closely with U.S. energy and defense agencies, state and municipal entities, and private industry to network quantum and classical processors, sensors, and other devices.
+We simultaneously support new solutions to existing and emerging threats, with novel, quantum-enabled solutions for securing communications over untrusted networks, ensuring the security reliability of the electrical grid, and enhancing satellite and drone capabilities with new quantum devices.
+This is all part of Qubitekk’s commitment to supporting the U.S. energy and defense-related technology roadmaps.

 Space Based Communications